Blood Donor Selection and Blood Collection

-Stage 3: Testing the Three Samples
+Stage 3: Testing the Samples

 Stage 3a: Examining Characteristics

 Cutting edge technology is employed by TBC’s Biologics Testing Laboratory to determine blood type characteristics of the donated blood and to screen it for evidence of infectious disease.
 Much of this testing occurs overnight and into the early morning hours.
 The lab aims to have testing completed well before noon each day.
-The three sample tubes collected at donation are centrifuged and logged into a computer system that captures and collates all test results.
+The sample tubes collected at donation are centrifuged and logged into a computer system that captures and collates all test results.
 Testing not only protects the recipient from contracting viruses, parasites, or bacteria, it is helpful to the donor when medical conditions are identified.
 One tube goes to a robotic instrument for syphilis testing.
-The same instrument is used to screen blood group O units for antibodies to a virus called cytomegalovirus.
-An additional instrument, the Galileo, is used for anti-body screening [Blood group O, cytomegalovirus negative units are used for transfusion to infants].
+The same instrument is used to screen blood units for antibodies to a virus called cytomegalovirus.
+An additional instrument, the Galileo, is used for antibody screening [Blood group O, cytomegalovirus negative units are used for transfusion to infants].
 The antibody screen tests for any unexpected antibodies that might cause a transfusion reaction in some patients.

 Accurate blood group and type characterization is critical when selecting compatible blood for a patient who needs a transfusion.
 One tube undergoes viral marker testing, where highly-trained technicians use FDA-approved screening assays to look for evidence of harmful viruses like HIV, Hepatitis B, Hepatitis C, HTLV, and West Nile.
 More than one method is used for Hepatitis and HIV.
 One method tests for antibodies formed in response to infection.
 Another instruments tests for the Hepatitis B and C virus and is a sensitive nucleic acid test (NAT) that looks for DNA or RNA at the core of the viral agent itself.
-Interestingly, not all blood centers perform NAT testing for Hepatitis B since it is not required according to FDA regulations.
-TBC believes NAT offers an extra level of security and protection, exceeding industry standards for blood safety, and it has employed the NAT Hepatitis B test for over three years now.

 Additionally, each donor is tested (in their donating lifetime) for evidence of infection from a parasite known as Trypanosoma cruzi which causes Chagas Disease.
 This is a disease found in Latin American countries but not often in the United States.
 The infection is often “occult” meaning the infected person is unaware of the infection.
 Also, the parasite can reside in a number of animal hosts such as dogs, cats, opossums, and raccoons.
 Latino emigration, missionary travels, and potential veterinary exposure make it prudent to screen for this infectious agent.
 Because platelets are stored at room temperature there is a risk of bacterial growth in the platelet bag.
-Therefore, every platelet unit undergoes a bacterial culturing test where laboratory technicians innoculate two different bottles of culture broth and incubate the bottles in a warm incubator for five days.
+Therefore, every platelet unit undergoes a bacterial culturing test where laboratory technicians inoculate a bottle of culture broth and incubate the bottles in a warm incubator for five days.
 Fortunately, because rigorous antiseptic washes and blood collection techniques are used at the donor bedside, bacterial growth is a rare event.